 This is an internal metric for your web design and digital marketing agency.
-Not only are you measuring website traffic, but here you’ll measure whether that traffic ends up bringing in real opportunities for you to serve new clients.
+Not only are you measuring website traffic, but here you’ll measure whether that traffic ends upbringing in real opportunities for you to serve new clients.

-If you haven’t seen these numbers before, ask your marketing company today where your website stands and what their goals are over time.
+If you haven’t seen these numbers before, ask your digital marketing company today where your website stands and what their goals are over time.

 Here’s where you keep your pulse on cost.
-If your marketing costs are climbing but your client flow is doubling, cost-per-lead (CPL) calculations will keep costs in perspective.
+If your marketing costs are climbing, but your client flow is doubling, cost-per-lead (CPL) calculations will keep costs in perspective.